johnlokerse/azure-bicep-cheat-sheet/README.md

 Azure Bicep has become my preferred tool for writing infrastructure-as-code for Azure, thanks to its modularity and effortless adaptability.
 This repository serves as a handy cheat sheet, offering code snippets and references for Azure Bicep.

 > Community contributions are welcome :-)!
-If you have content to add, please add it to the cheat sheet!
+If you have content to add, please add it to the cheat sheet using a pull request.

 <p align="center">
   <img src="images/AzureBicepCheatSheetHeader.png">